Estimated reading time: 8 minutes

-The internet sure makes things easy these days when you are looking for free plants or trying to give them away.
+The internet makes things easy when you are looking for free plants or trying to give them away.

-Ads can often be found on Kijiji and Free-cycle for people offering free plants, you just go pick them up!
+Ads can often be found on Kijiji and Free-cycle for people offering free plants; you go pick them up!

-Check for ads often though, some plants shouldn’t be out of the garden too long so the posts can disappear pretty quick, as long as the plants survive.
+Check for ads often, though, some plants shouldn’t be out of the garden too long, so the posts can disappear quickly as long as the plants survive.

 Free Plants At Garage Sales

-They may not be free plants but they won’t cost you as much as if you had to go to a garden nursery to buy them.
+They may not be free plants but won’t cost as much as if you had to go to a garden nursery to buy them.

-A family in our town has been doing it as long as I can remember, these days more and more people are selling their divided plants from their driveway.
+A family in our town has been doing it for as long as I can remember.

-You may get a hosta for $2 or however little the person chooses to charge, as compared to paying $7.99 or more for one from at a garden centre.
+You may get a hosta for $2, or however little the person charges, compared to paying $7.99 or more for one from a garden centre.

 If you know someone who will be dividing plants, say your mother, best friend, or the family next door, you could offer to help with the work in exchange for a few plants.

-Or even possibly trade for plants that you have that you need to divide.
+Or even possibly trade for plants you have that you need to divide.

-Sharing plants between family and friends can also add some sentimental value to your garden.
+Sharing plants with family and friends can also add sentimental value to your garden.

-I am excited and awaiting some Iris’ that a family member is sharing with me.
+I am excited and awaiting some Iris that a family member shares.

-These were originally grown on my great-grandpas lane-way.
+These were initially grown on my great-grandpa’s lane-way.